 Do not operate at full throttle or high speeds for extended periods during the break-in period.
-Excessive heat can cause damage on engine related components.
+Excessive heat can cause damage to engine related components.

-- 1. Fill fuel tank. - 2.
-Check oil reservoir level indicated on dipstick.
+- 1. Fill the fuel tank. - 2.
+Check the oil level indicated on dipstick.
 Add oil if necessary. - 3.
 Drive slowly at first.
 Select an area which is open and will give you room to familiarize yourself with vehicle operation and handling. - 4.
 Vary the throttle positions.
-Do not operate at sustained idle. - Perform regular checks on oil reservoir level, controls all important areas on the vehicle according to the chapter of "PRE-RIDE". - 6.
-Don't pull loads. - 7.
+Do not operate at a sustained idle. - 5.
+Perform regular checks to the oil level, controls all important areas on the vehicle according to the chapter of "PRE-RIDE". - 6.
+Do not pull loads. - 7.
 Please replace the engine oil and filter, after driving for 20 hours or 500 miles.

-10. RIDING WEAR
+10. RIDING GEAR

-Always wear clothing suite to the type of riding you are doing.
-UTV riding requires special protective clothing which will make you fell more comfortable and reduce chances of injury.
+Always wear clothing suited to the type of riding you are doing.
+UTV riding requires special protective clothing which will make you feel more comfortable and reduce chances of injury.